 Ctrl+D in Excel and Google Sheets

-Using the Ctrl+R shortcut will fill a row instead of a column.
+Using the Ctrl+R shortcut will fill a row cell(s) instead of a column.

 Ctrl+D in Microsoft PowerPoint

-In Microsoft PowerPoint, the Ctrl+D shortcut key inserts a duplicate of the selected slide.
-Select the desired slide in the thumbnail pane on the left side of the PowerPoint program window, then press the Ctrl+D shortcut key.
+In Microsoft PowerPoint, the Ctrl+D keyboard shortcut inserts a duplicate of the selected slide.
+Select the desired slide in the thumbnail pane on the left side of the PowerPoint program window, then press the Ctrl+D keyboard shortcut.
+This keyboard shortcut may also be used to duplicate objects like shapes.

 Ctrl+D in Microsoft Word